Poonamspatil/Akeed_Restaurant_Recommendation_Challenge/README.md

 This solution will allow Akeed, an app-based food delivery service in Oman, to customise restaurant recommendations for each of their customers and ensure a more positive overall user experience.

+Received an F1 score of 0.0536257482092042 using KNN and SMOTE (resampling) technique

 ## Data

 There are ~10,000 customers in the test set.
 These are the customers you will need to recommend a vendor to.
 Each customer can order from multiple locations (LOC_NUM).